varnishcache/varnish-cache/doc/sphinx/tutorial/advanced_backend_servers.rst

 This director is a round-robin director.
-This means the director will distribute the incomming requests on a round-robin basis.
+This means the director will distribute the incoming requests on a round-robin basis.
 There is also a *random* director which distributes requests in a, you guessed it, random fashion.